easoplee/easoplee.github.io/README.md

-# easoplee.github.io
 My Personal Website

 Simple personal website.
-ChatGPT helped me make this in 30 mins.
+Giving credit where credit is due: ChatGPT helped me make this in ~30 mins.
+Feel free to copy.